Updated: Dec 7, 2022

 "Why does the angle matter for deburring?"

-Because boat tail projectiles or even VLD's will prefer 28 or 30-degree tools.
+Because boat tail projectiles will prefer 28 or 30-degree angles tools.
+Which, will lead to more consistent seating force.

 What happens when you don't deburr and chamfer your brass; your projectiles don't want to seat as easily inside your case mouth.
 Another thing that could happen is from over deburring and chamfering, or even using the wrong angle, is that it will start to shave your projectile away while seating.